How to Get an International Driver’s Permit – The Definitive Guide

 Regardless of the organization you choose, you will be required to present the following documents to complete your application.

-You will be charged a $20 permit fee when submitting these documents for review.
-Upon acquiring the permit, you will have six months to use it before it expires.
+You will be charged a fee when submitting these documents for review.
+Upon acquiring the IDP, you will have six months to use it before it expires.

 How Long Does It Take to Get an International Driver’s Permit?